- Debugging issues with a particular account or integration

 Programmatic Access via API

-You can also access request logs programmatically using the Request Logs API endpoints:List Logs
+You can also access request logs programmatically using the Logs API endpoints.
+For debugging failed calls, see Request Log Debugging.
+To build log dashboards, see Request Log Dashboards.List Logs